apache/cordova-docs/STYLESHEET.md

 * Avoid trailing (s) to denote optional plural.
 It's usually implicit.
   E.g., "return information about captured image files", not "file(s)"

+* Avoid the word "multiple" wherever possible.
+It's one of those unnecessary words up there with "myriad" or "plethora."
+What's wrong with "several"?

 ## Punctuation

 * Initial Cap Words in Headings, Except for Short Prepositions or